theCapypara/riptide-mission-control/README.rst

 It can be installed via pip by installing ``riptide-mission-control``.

-Mission control (GraphQL API server)
+Mission Control (GraphQL API server)
 ------------------------------------

-This repository provides a GraphQL API server to interact with Riptide via API.
+This project provides a GraphQL API server to interact with Riptide via API.
+It can either be started on it's own with the command ``riptide_mc`` or used via ``riptide-proxy``.

+In the future is project will also contain a web-based GUI for controlling various aspects of Riptide, using the GraphQL API.

 This repository is based on `IlyaRadinsky/tornadoql <https://github.com/IlyaRadinsky/tornadoql/>`_ @ ac59f12.